-In the ancient African city of Djenné, archaeologists unearthed terracotta figures (many covered with mysterious welts) which became highly valued by collectors.
-This in turn caused widespread looting of the sites (during a period of famine affecting the region) and the appearance on the market of hundreds of unprovenanced objects.
+In the ancient African city of Djenné, archaeologists unearthed terracotta figures (many covered with mysterious welts) that became highly valued by collectors.
+This in turn caused widespread looting of sites (during a period of famine affecting the region) and the appearance on the market of hundreds of unprovenanced objects.
 Archaeologists and art historians are engaged in a debate about whether to research and publish on these objects, work that may inadvertently increase their market value, and thereby encourage more looting and the inevitable loss of archaeological information.

 The role of museums